joshiyash05/Ecell/README.md

 # Ecell
-## In this i have created django project which can take input data and store it in database and can show it outside.
+## In this i have created django project which can take input data and store it in database and can show it Template.